How to sign out other Users in Windows 10/8/7?

 How to sign off other users in Windows 10/8/7 using Command Prompt?

-If you prefer to use Command Prompt to perform various tasks in Windows 10, to sign out other users using Command Prompt, use these following recommended steps:-
+If you prefer to use Command Prompt to perform various tasks in Windows 10, to sign out other users using Command Prompt, use the following recommended steps:-

 Step 1.
-Press and hold Windows logo + R keys from the keyboard to open the Run command dialog box.
+Press and hold the Windows logo + R keys on the keyboard to open the Run command dialog box.

 Step 2.
 In the Run box, type the following and hit Ctrl+Shift+Enter from the keyboard to launch the Command Prompt window with elevated rights:-